-From the below screenshot, you can see all the changes that we made so far to the Y-Axis.
+From the screenshot below, you can see all the changes we made so far to the Y-Axis.

 Format Power BI Column Chart Data Colors

-By default, all the Bars in Column chart display in a single default color.
-This Data Colors section used to change the Bar Colors.
+By default, all the Bars in the Column chart display in single default color.
+This Data Colors section is used to change the Bar Colors.

 First, toggle Show all options from Off to On.
 It allows you to pick the individual color for each bar.